proycon/LaMachine/docs/lamachine_pres_2021.md

 - LaMachine can be configured to connect to **external** OAuth2/OpenID Connect for authentication.
 - Provide the configuration once for all of LaMachine and LaMachine propagates it to participating software.
+- LaMachine also works fine at the single-user level (or shared)

 ## Limitations